ChrisMayor/D365SwotMatrix/README.md

 <a href ="https://chrismayor.github.io/D365SwotMatrixDemo/index.html">Demo</a>

+Note: Web demo is still on Angular 7 - Update to current version in work

 ## Minimum requirements:

 * Tested on Dynamics 365 with Web Api Integration (online v9.0/v9.1) - not tested on 8.x but should also work there.